-The committee was first established in 2007/8 and re-appointed in August 2011: The Municipal Finance Management Act (MFMA) 2003 (Act 56 of 2003) section 166(1)) and it stands to provide Council with independent oversight and assistance in the areas of risk, control, compliance and financial reporting.
+The committee was first established in 2007/8 and re-appointed consecutively in August 2011 and 2014.
+In terms of the Municipal Finance Management Act (MFMA 2003 section 166(1)) the committee stands to provide Council with independent oversight and assistance in the areas of risk, control, compliance and financial reporting.
 The Audit Committee establishes the role and direction for the internal audit, and maximizes the benefits from the internal audit function.
-Mopani has had a shared Audit Committee for the District since 2007/08 financial year, the Audit Committee has had at least four meetings annually for each municipality.
+Mopani has had a shared Audit Committee for the District & LMs since 2007/08 financial year.
+With notable capacities from LMs the Audit committee is currently responsible for District matters alone and is no longer shared services.
+The committee meets four times a year with additional special meetings when need arises.